 Fold both legs and wrap the arms around the knees.
 Repeat the head and upper chest raising movement ten times, taking great care to coordinate respiration with the physical movement.

 Exercise 18: Rocking and Rolling-i

-Use a folded blanket for the following practice so that no damage is done to the spine.
+Use a folded blanket for the following practice so that the spine is not damaged.
 Be careful that the head does not hit the ground with force.
 Not to be practiced by persons with spinal problems.

 Exercise 19: Sleeping Abdominal Stretch Pose

 Lie flat on the back.
-Bend both the knees, and place both the feet flat on the floor, closer to the buttocks.
+Bend both knees, and place both feet flat on the floor, closer to the buttocks.
 Interlock the fingers and place them under the back of the head.
-While inhaling, move your knees to the right side and the head to the left side.
+While inhaling, move your knees to the right side and your head to the left side.
 Throughout the practice, keep both the knees and feet together.
 Practice 10 complete rounds.

 Exercise 20: Naukasana (The Boat Pose)

 Lie flat on the back, arms at the side of the body, palms facing down.
 Inhale and raise the legs, arms, head, and trunk.
 The head and feet should not be raised more than one foot off the ground.
-The arms should be held at the same level and in line with the toes.
-Hold the raised position for a comfortable length of time, then exhale and slowly return to the starting position.
+The arms should be held at the same level and aligned with the toes.
+Hold the raised position for a comfortable time, then exhale and slowly return to the starting position.
 Relax the whole body.
-Do this asana 5 times.
+Do this asana five times.
 You have now completed your at home Yoga workout.